If you offer after school enrichment programs but find it difficult to come up with new curriculum visit TeachersPayTeachers.com.

 Below are files you can print or download to your computer that have to do with sponsorship and advertising agreements.

-Thank you to Dianne Marquez of Los Alamos County for sharing the advertising documents below:
+Thank you to Dianne Marquez of Los Alamos County for sharing the following advertising documents: